Missouri Tigers softball: The Miller era (1988–2002)

 Jay Miller was brought in as Missouri's 6th head coach in 1988.
-After three years of a fair amount of success, the Tigers had a breakout year in 1991 behind All-American pitcher Karen Snelgrove, winning both the Big 8 Championship and Big 8 Tournament Championship and reaching the WCWS for the third time in school history.
+After three years of a fair amount of success, the Tigers had a breakout year in 1991 behind All-American pitcher Karen Snelgrove, supported by offensive and defensive stars Karen Schneider, Kellie Leach, Jill Brent, Tiffany Heick and Rechelle Johnson winning both the Big 8 Championship and Big 8 Tournament Championship and reaching the WCWS for the third time in school history.
 Anchored by sluggers Mary Babb and Barb Wright, Miller would go on to lead Missouri to its fourth WCWS appearance in 1994, as well as Missouri's first Big 12 Championship in 1997.
 All in all, in his 15 years as head coach, 10 different Missouri players would earn All-American honors under Miller.

 The Singleton years (2003–2006)

 Ty Singleton took over as head coach in 2003.
 Missouri had moderate success under Singleton, earning three straight trips to the NCAA Tournament from 2003–2005 but failing to make it past the Regional stage and unable to win any conference championships.
 Singleton did earn Big 12 Coach of the Year honors in 2003 but ultimately was let go in 2006 following just Missouri's third losing season since 1979.